slowernews/wisdom-tldr/chapters/chapter_appendix.md

 <!--
 > *"Hard work is simply the refuge of people that have nothing to do."
 -- Oscar Wilde*
-- think of each day as a single life. -- Seneca
-- he who buys what he does not need, steals from himself. -- swedish proverb
-- if a little is not enough for you, nothing is. -- epicurus*
-- 3 hobbies: one cretive, one to keep in shape and one to make money
 > *"The happiest of all lives is a busy solitude."
 -- Voltaire*
-- we drink to loosen our tongues.
 > *"Clutter is the physical manifestation of unmade decisions fueled by procrastination."
 -- Christina Scalise*
+> *"The price of anything is the amount of life you exchange for it."
+-- Henry David Thoreau*
+> *"Think of each day as a single life."
+> -- Seneca*
+> *"He who buys what he does not need, steals from himself."
+> -- Swedish Proverb*
+> *"If a little is not enough for you, nothing is."
+> -- Epicurus*
+> *"When working, surround yourself with people more successful than you.
+When playing, surround yourself with people more happy than you."
+> -- Naval Ravikant*
+> *"People who live far below their means enjoy a freedom that people busy upgrading their lifestyles can't fathom."
+> -- Naval Ravikant*
+> *"No routine.
+I'm famously unscheduled."
+> -- Naval Ravikant*
+> *"For a great payoff, be especially curious about the things you are not interested in."
+> -- Kevin Kelly*
+> *"To measure your quality of life, simply do nothing and see how it feels."
+> -- Naval Ravikant*
+> *"You should be too busy to do coffee, while still keeping an uncluttered calendar."
+> -- Naval Ravikant*
+> *"Enough is a decision, not an amount."
+> -- Alison Faulkner*
+> *"Develop strategic incompetence - people won't ask you to do things you hate to do if you're bad at them."
+> -- Naval Ravikant*

+- 3 hobbies: one cretive, one to keep in shape and one to make money
+- we drink to loosen our tongues.
 - if you don't love it or use it is clutter.
 - all that clutter used to be money.
 - decluttering is self-care